 ExpressVPN vs IPVanish: Logging

-Like many VPNs, IPVanish makes bold claims about its zero-logging status.
-On the home page of its site it claims that its ‘strict zero-logs policy keeps your identity under wraps’.
-However, while it’s good to see claims like that, IPVanish hasn’t undertaken any sort of independent audit to prove them.
+As with many top-tier VPNs, IPVanish boldly boasts about its zero-logging status.
+On the home page of its site, it claims that its ‘strict zero-logs policy keeps your identity under wraps’.
+This year, they finally took on an independent audit that was extremely detailed and well overdue.
+IPVanish still collects anonymous usage data , however.

 ExpressVPN vs IPVanish: Performance